 Exercise will always lift your spirits.
 It gets your endorphins and your blood flowing, bringing in more oxygen that nourishes your brain.
 We can’t say enough about moving your body.
 It doesn’t matter how much or how little you do.
 Exercise gets you away from your workplace and gives you a break in your routine.
 Ride a bike, walk a mile.
 Do Tai Chi.
 Break a sweat immediately, or just do a little.
 If someone or something upsets me, I’m taking a walk outside so quickly you won’t even see my shadow.
-If I can do yoga or exercise, even better but just getting those endorphins up is a cure-all for a lot.
+If I can do yoga or exercise, even better, but just getting those endorphins up is a cure-all for a lot.
 Need a great suggestion for yoga?
 Try this Youtube Channel.

 Like meditation, I believe this is something that works best when you’ve had some guided training and practice.
-You know how when people have an anxiety attack they often hyperventilate?
+Do you know how when people have an anxiety attack they often hyperventilate?
 Well, deep breathing, or healthy breathing, will help regulate your heart rate and calm you down.
 Use an app like Calm or Headspace.
 If you don’t want to search for an app, you can just breath in for 4 counts, hold your breath for 4 counts and breathe out for 5 counts.
 Just see how soothing that is.
 Want a cool app.
 Try Wim Hoff – the Dutch Ice Man’s breathing app.

-If you’re someone who feels comfortable in the kitchen, then cooking can be fabulous for stress relief.
-From giving yourself the assignment of finding a great recipe to buying the food, to food prep and cooking, to the finale of cleaning, the whole process can take up a lot of time and energy giving your mind a little relief at the same time.
+This only works if you’re someone who feels comfortable in the kitchen.
+If that’s the case, cooking can be fabulous for stress relief.
+From giving yourself the assignment of finding a great recipe to purchasing the ingredients to food prep and cooking to the finale of serving your masterpiece, the whole process can engage you and give your mind a little relief at the same time.
 And you get to eat, which is always a favorite stress reliever.
 You can substitute anything you love.
 Music is a great stress reliever.
 Quick naps are another wonderful stress break.

 No matter what’s going on, if you have someone you can call to talk about it, that is always a great solution.
 Call someone safe who can give you practical advice.
 Things are always worse in our heads and often friends, family or colleagues can help us find an easy solution!